shuai-xu/flink/docs/dev/connectors/kafka.md

 This provides users with at-least-once semantics for the offsets committed to Zookeeper or the broker.
 For offsets checkpointed to Flink, the system provides exactly once guarantees.

-The offsets committed to ZK or the broker can also be used to track the read progress of the Kafka consumer.
+The offsets committed to ZK or the broker can also be used to track the reading progress of the Kafka consumer.
 The difference between the committed offset and the most recent offset in each partition is called the *consumer lag*.
 If the Flink topology is consuming the data slower from the topic than new data is added, the lag will increase and the consumer will fall behind.
-For large production deployments we recommend monitoring that metric to avoid increasing latency.
+For large production deployments, we recommend monitoring that metric to avoid increasing latency.

 ## Enabling Kerberos Authentication (for versions 0.9+ and above only)